mui/material-ui/docs/pages/blog/mui-x-v6-alpha-zero.md

 ## How to follow development?

-We'll keep communicating on eventual announcements, and you can follow every step of the development through our [changelog](https://github.com/mui/mui-x/releases).
+We'll keep communications open on eventual announcements, and you can follow every step of the development through our [changelog](https://github.com/mui/mui-x/releases).

 But please consider joining our alpha testers group and [giving us](https://forms.gle/vsBv6CLPz9h57xg8A) an user interview.
 You'll get an insider's view of the development and can help us iterate early in the new features.

+As usual, we'll be listening to all the feedback in our GitHub repository, feel free to request features and report any bugs.